mahmoud/lithoxyl/docs/on_concurrency.rst

 On Concurrency, Crossing, and Continuity
 ========================================

-One of the biggest challenges for developers is maintaining log continuity across operations.
+oOne of the biggest challenges for developers is maintaining log continuity across operations.

 Lithoxyl solves this within the same process with the